imperfectlink/KeyboardRenderKit/docs/source/troubleshooting.rst

 Keyboard Render Kit is all packed into the blend file which you can access by simply opening the file in Blender.

 |
+Why is Blender asking me to run a script?

+KRK2 has an addon portion of the kit and does so installation free by running a registered script.

 |
 Where are my keycaps?